apache/shenyu-website/content/en/projects/soul/contributor/index.md

 git checkout -b issueNo
 ```

-**Notice** ：We will merge PR using squash, commit log will be different form upstream if you use old branch.
+**Notice** ：We will merge PR using squash, commit log will be different from upstream if you use the old branch.

 **Coding**